 For some years now, Come Over and Help has been supporting a literature translation, publication and distribution ministry in the heart of the capital city of Vilnius.
 The Center for Reformed Christian Literature is operated by Julius Jonusas, an energetic and enterprising young man with a passion for the Reformed faith.
-In this small and inviting bookshop, attractively printed books by solidly reformed authours both contemporary and from the past, are available in Russian, English and Lithuanian.
+In this small and inviting bookshop, attractively printed books by solidly reformed authors both contemporary and from the past, are available in Russian, English and Lithuanian.
 Especially important is the translation of books into Lithuanian, the native tongue.
-Julius estimates that the total number of Lithuanian titles that can be considered reformed is in the neighbourhood of 60.
+Julius estimates that the total number of Lithuanian titles that can be considered Reformed is about 60.
 However, by God’s grace and with His help, we are looking to grow that number by translating and publishing devotional, practical and theological works.

 Come Over and Help is presently helping to support a young Lithuanian man, Vaidotas Ickys, as he studies at Puritan Reformed Theological Seminary in Grand Rapids, MI, USA.
 Upon completion of his studies, Vaidotas has a burden to bring back Reformed teaching and preaching to his native Lithuanian Evangelical Reformed Church.